 Why Do We Need to Stop Calculating Threads?

-Calculation Threads are when Excel can recognize segments of the calculation cycle, and recalculate simultaneously on different threads.
-These calculation threads run side by side, and therefore, create a problem.
-Along with that, in many situations, we do not need recalculation.
-In these cases, stopping calculating threads are necessary.
+Calculation Threads are when Excel can recognize segments of the calculation cycle and recalculate simultaneously on different threads.
+These calculation threads run side by side and, therefore, create a problem.
+In addition, in many situations, we do not need recalculation.
+In these cases, stopping calculation threads is necessary.

 Steps: